Helping your child with anger outbursts

 It’s important that your child feels supported when dealing with their anger.
 By working together, you can help your child understand that anger is the problem – not them.
 Here are four techniques that can help.

+Staying with your child can restore a sense of safety when they are distressed.
+You’ll show your child that they are not alone.
 By doing this you can also support your child to use positive self-soothing techniques to help reduce feelings of frustration and anger.

-2. Stay calm and in control
+2. Stay calm and in control.

 When your child shows signs of anger, they need to know that you understand how distressed they are.
 And if you can, find out the main cause of what’s upsetting them.
 When your child expresses anger, take a calm approach in helping them regain control over their feelings.
+By encouraging your child to sit down and talk to you, you’ll help them to see that you are there to listen and provide support in helping them work through their distress in a safer way.

-3. Plan ahead for challenges
+3. Plan ahead for challenges.

-4. Give your child praise
+4. Give your child praise.

-Praising your child is extremely important as it plays a vital part in the development of your child’s confidence and self-esteem.
+Praising your child is a vital part in the development of your child’s confidence and self-esteem.
 Remember that the quality of the praise is much more powerful to your child than the quantity.
-Where you can, focus the praise on your child’s actions rather than solely on your child attributes.
+Praise them for good behaviour whenever you can.
+For example, say: “You have done such a good job in putting your toy’s away, well done”.
+And you could also give them a reward, for example a sticker.

 How can you help reduce anger in young children?